A variety of things to do in Sedona Arizona make this destination a don’t miss!

 Camping – There are 3 developed campgrounds in Oak Creek Canyon; book in advance as campgrounds fill early.
 Most campsites are available early spring through mid-fall.
 Manzanita Campground (no trailers or RVs) is open all year.

+Sedona hikes are some of the most beautiful anywhere.
 Hikers will want to visit The Hike House for gear and information on the many opportunities for hiking in the Sedona area.
-Download this Trails and Urban Pathways map in handy PDF format for printing or to use with your mobile device.
+Sedona hiking trails are numerous.
+Download this Trails and Urban Pathways map for the best hikes in Sedona, AZ in a handy PDF format for printing or to use with your mobile device.

 The Sedona Bike Skills Park is newly open for avid cyclists who want to perfect their moves.